brianjamesquinn1/dotfiles/README.md

 ### Installation & Environment Setup ###
+1. Clone this repo via https (you will be unable to clone via ssh until your keys are generated).
+This repo will generate keys and change the remote to an ssh connection late.
+2. If ssh/gpg keys are desired for your github account, run `./generatekeys.sh` It is important to run this before setting up the environment otherwise the submodules for vim config won't be able to be pulled.
-1. Run `./environment.sh`, this will install/setup anything that can be automated
+3. Run `./environment.sh`, this will install/setup anything that can be automated
-2. Navigate to the `languages` directory and run the corresponding shell script for any language you will be working with
+4. Navigate to the `languages` directory and run the corresponding shell script for any language you will be working with
-3. If ssh/gpg keys are desired for your github account, run `./generatekeys.sh`
-4. Follow instructions below to configure manual settings
+5. Follow instructions at bottom to configure manual settings

+### Overview of appinstall.sh ###
+Install flux, rectangle, and iterm2

+### Overview of packageinstall.sh ###
+Installs general command line tools and configures them

+### Overview of environment.sh ###
+Creates a default workspace and runs the appinstall, packageinstall, and vim shell scripts

+### Overview of generatekeys.sh ###
+Generates SSH and GPG keys which will be output for addition to github.

 ### Setting Up Laptop Preferences ###
 1. Configure Flux